AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

    $$

 #### Interpretation
-At each time point, the BRT includes a circle centered at the origin with radius $ T + 0.25 $.
+At each time point, the BRT includes a circle centered at the origin with radius $T + 0.25$.

 #### Visualization (placeholders)